Are Allergies Bothering You This Spring?

 How Do Whole-Home Air Cleaners Work?

-Installed as part of your home’s central heating and cooling system, Whole-Home Air Cleaners, Dehumidifiers and Ventilation systems are out-of-sight and out of your way, according to Adams.
-So, each time your system runs, excess humidity is removed, proper amounts of fresh air is introduced, and the air in your home is filtered through state-of-the-art filter media, so potentially harmful contaminants are removed from every room.
+Installed as part of your home’s central heating and cooling system, Whole-Home Air Cleaners, Dehumidifiers, and Ventilation systems are out-of-sight and out of your way, according to Adams.
+So, each time your system runs, excess humidity is removed, proper amounts of fresh air are introduced, and the air in your home is filtered through state-of-the-art filter media, so potentially harmful contaminants are removed from every room.

 The result is your heating and cooling system distributes cleaner, healthier air to your entire home.
 Better yet, the Whole-home systems are easy to maintain (generally once every one to two years, unlike portable units that require monthly care or standard filters that need cleaning every 1-3 months).